 What about using a Smart DNS or Tor instead of a VPN service?

-A Smart DNS is a simple service for people who want to access geoblocked content.
-Smart DNS services won’t encrypt your internet connection, which means they won’t keep you safe on public Wi-Fi like a VPN can.
+A Smart DNS is a simple service for people who want to access geo-blocked content.
+But a Smart DNS doesn’t encrypt your internet connection, which means it won’t keep you safe on public Wi-Fi like a VPN will.
 This is just one of the many differences between a Smart DNS and a VPN.

 Should I always use a VPN?

 You can’t lose by keeping your VPN on at all times.
 The most important time to turn on your VPN is if you’re about to connect to an unsecured public Wi-Fi network.
-Without a VPN, it’s very easy for someone else on that network to steal your data.
+Without VPN protection, it’s possible someone else on that network can see what you’re doing and access your data.

 Will a VPN drain my battery?

 The more apps you have open at once, the more battery power they demand, whether you’re on your mobile device or your laptop.
 While your VPN app shouldn’t use a large amount of power, it will still consume a bit more of your battery life than if you weren’t using it.
 Some VPNs offer a battery-saver mode in the settings.
 If not, you can disconnect your VPN when you’re not actively using your device.

 Protect your privacy with a leading VPN you can trust